koraytugay/koraytugay.github.io/content/various/maven.md

 Maven defines a concept called __lifecycle__.
 A lifecycle would run a single or more __phase__. __Goals from plugins are bound to phases of a lifecycle__.
 There are three standard lifecycles in Maven: __clean__, __default__ (a.k.a. __build__) and __site__.

 ### Clean Lifecycle as an Example
 This lifecycle consists of three phases: `pre-clean`, `clean` and `post-clean`.
 The interesting phase in the clean lifecycle is the clean phase.
-The Clean plugin's clean goal (`clean:clean`) is bound to the clean phase in the clean lifecycle.
-The clean:clean goal deletes the output of a build by deleting the build directory.
+[Apache Maven Clean Plugin](https://maven.apache.org/plugins/maven-clean-plugin/)s clean goal (`clean:clean`) is bound to the clean phase in the clean lifecycle.
+This goal deletes the output of a build by deleting the build directory.

 ### Package-Specific Lifecycles
 The specific goals bound to each phase default to a set of goals specific to a project's packaging.
 A project with packaging jar has a different set of default goals from a project with a packaging of war.
 Default goals for JAR and WAR packaging for example are as follows: